 Distinguished Leadership in a Remote Learning Environment

-Applications for the 2021 cohort of Distinguished Leadership in a Remote Learning Environment (DLR) are now open.
+Applications for the 2021 cohort of Distinguished Leadership in a Remote Learning Environment (DLR) are now CLOSED.
 The application period runs through January 11, 2021 with participants being selected and notified by January 20, 2021.
 If participating as a school leadership team, all team members must complete an individual application.
-Teams must include the school principal to be considered.
-Click here to complete the application.
+Teams are capped at three partcipants and must include the school principal to be considered.

 DLR Program Description